lassoid/active_fields/README.md

 customizable.active_values # `has_many` association with Active Values linked to this Customizable

 # Methods:
-customizable.active_fields # Collection of Active Fields registered for this record Post.active_fields # Collection of Active Fields registered for this model Post.allowed_active_fields_type_names # Active Fields type names allowed for this Customizable model Post.allowed_active_fields_class_names # Active Fields class names allowed for this Customizable model
+customizable.active_fields # Collection of Active Fields available for this record customizable.active_fields_scope # Scope value for this record Post.active_fields # Collection of Active Fields available for this model User.active_fields(scope: "main_tenant") # Collection of Active Fields available for this model and given scope Post.allowed_active_fields_type_names # Active Fields type names allowed for this Customizable model Post.allowed_active_fields_class_names # Active Fields class names allowed for this Customizable model User.active_fields_scope_method # Scope method for this model

 # Create, update or destroy Active Values.
 customizable.active_fields_attributes = [